laurentpayot/floweret/README.md

   userId: 12345678
   displayName: "Laurent"

-store.darkMode = 1 # TypeError: Expected AppStore: an object with key 'darkMode' of type 'Boolean' instead of Number 1.
+# TypeError: Expected an object with key 'darkMode' of type 'Boolean' instead of Number 1.
+store.darkMode = 1
 ```

 `check` actualy does two things: